 One might raise the argument that “if you do not visit sexually explicit sites sites** or the deep web, then you have nothing to worry about“.
 That is not the point.
 As earlier stated, premium must be placed upon the individual when it comes to internet access.
 Everyone is different.
 Visiting the dark places of the world wide web, in the first place, is not a crime per se and I do not think any sane government will or should criminalize the act.

 If the issue is piracy, well, there are already laws punishing piracy (here and in the US).
 If the issue is sexually explicit sites, there are also laws currently in place to combat the same.
+In fact, those websites can be legally blocked without ending net neutrality.
 If the issue is the spread of terrorist propaganda there are also laws currently in place.
 Ending net neutrality will not magically solve all these problems.
 Censorship is not the answer.
 The point is, there are checks and balances already in place to combat these “evils” of the internet.
 It’s just a matter of implementing them.
 Ending net neutrality, which is censorship, is an overkill.
 State governments cannot censor content at the guise of general welfare, which in this issue, is vague.
 Regulating the world wide web’s content at the expense of the general public is way too costly than the evils sought to be avoided.

 Anyways, if we shall be crossing that river soon on whether or not the Philippine government should also delete net neutrality, I have full faith that, if the issue will be brought to the Supreme Court, and it certainly will, the strictest scrutiny will be applied.

 Corollary, access to the web’s content must not be placed in the hands of the few.
 Monopoly or oligopoly of the web’s content must be avoided.
 ISPs must not be allowed to dictate which sites should be accessed by an individual – especially here in the Philippines where our tri-media is already dominated by just a few families.
 We cannot allow our freedom to be bastardized yet again.